-viagra generic hospital Helvetica, discount viagra sildenafil sans-serif;”>Today, help members of Michigan Welfare Rights Organization and others joined forces and met Tavis Smiley and Dr. Cornell West’s “The Poverty Tour” with our point of view.
+Today, members of Michigan Welfare Rights Organization and others joined forces and met Tavis Smiley and Dr. Cornel West’s “The Poverty Tour” with our point of view.

 The session was electric with some 200-300 residents in attendance.
 A loud and well organized small group came to shout down the speakers with cat-calls of “sell-out and traitor” being slung toward both Tavis Smiley and Prof. West but they each held their own.